General information

 OMDF register number (Ministry of Agriculture of Spain): 135/2014

-CROSSTRAP® MINI is a state-of-the-art forest trap.
-This trap has been created through an R + D project (University of Murcia – ECONEX) aimed at developing traps and attractants for forest insects.
+For its correct functioning, it is recommended to use it with the CROSSTRAP® MINI trap, a state-of-the-art trap to catch coleopteran insects during flight.
+This trap has been developed in an R&D project (University of Murcia - ECONEX) with the aim of developing traps and attractants for forest insects.

-The vanes, funnel and collection cup are treated with a slippery product that increases the amount of captures considerably and prevents the insects from escaping.
+The sheets, the funnel and the collector are treated with a slippery product that considerably increases the catches and prevents them from escaping.

 Code: UIPFETA226